aenthill/aenthill/README.md

 `anthill init`

-1. If the `anthill.yml` does not exist, creates it.
+1. If the `anthill.yml` fiel does not exist, creates it.
 2. Asks for project name.
 3. Asks for project description.
 4. Asks for project author(s).